 What is the Purpose of a Family Budget?

 Prior to putting your family on a budget, you need to really define your purpose and goals.
-Do you want to adopt a more frugal family living lifestyle – or are you aiming toward one very specific goal?
+Do you want to adopt a more frugal family living lifestyle – or are you aiming toward one very specific goal – like becoming debt free?

 What Kind of Family Budget?

 When determining how to do a family budget, consider the different types of family budgets and which will work best for your family and situation.
-The most popular types of budgets are Zero Sum budget and the 50/30/20 budget.
+The most popular types of budgets for managing money are Zero Sum budget and the 50/30/20 budget.

 Who Will Be In Charge of Family Budget Management?